lastboy/test-unit-reporter/README.md

 Test Model Reporter
 =====================

-Create a pure JavaScript object mode based on JUnit methodology and produce a report based on that model.<br/>
+JavaScript hierarchical object model<br/>
 This module can be easily extended to any report style you need.<br/>
-Currently this module supports JUnit xml reporter including:
+Currently this module supports JUnit xml and Jasmine reporter

-* Report utility that generates a local HTML report for you to validate before it gets to the e.g. Jenkins

 ## How To
 The JUnit classes are available with their properties according to the junit.xsd